alexssh/figwidgets-monorepo/src/widgets/Changelog/ABOUT.md

 # Advanced Changelog

-Figma + FigJam widget to track any changes in your stuff.
+Figma + FigJam Widget: Effortlessly Track Changes in Your Stuff.

 - 8 types of entries
 - Manual sorting
-- Links support
+- Link support
-- Customise the appearance: hide or show a description, a colour ribbon or even the background
+- Customizable appearance: show or hide descriptions, color ribbons, or backgrounds
 - Editing protection
 - Dark mode support
+-
 ## What this widget is good for:

-- Design and components system updates
+- Design and Component System Updates: Stay informed about the latest changes in your design and component systems to maintain consistency and efficiency.
-- Project and progress tracking
+- Project and Progress Tracking: Keep track of project progress and milestones, ensuring timely completion and effective communication within your team.
-- Development change logs
+- Development Change Logs: Monitor and document development changes, streamlining collaboration between designers and developers for a smoother workflow.

 ## Feedback

 Like it?
 Found bugs?
+Have a feature request?
-Feature request?
-Please leave a comment below or check out the support link!
+Please leave a comment below!

 ## Tags